 First, this is a milestone for the industry and an exciting new value proposition of the Enact platform.
 This is a big, big win for the growing ranks of contractors that make up the vast majority of companies servicing the distributed energy market.
-Not only will they be able to slash their soft costs and operate more economically using the software and analytics on Enact’s Platform, they will also now be able to have streamlined access to timely capital needed to meet the requirements of their rapidly growing businesses, all seamlessly integrated with their current daily flow of operations.
+Not only will they be able to slash their soft costs and operate more economically using the software and analytics on Enact’s solar software, they will also now be able to have streamlined access to timely capital needed to meet the requirements of their rapidly growing businesses, all seamlessly integrated with their current daily flow of operations.
 Lastly, Enact’s contractors will have the exclusive benefit of zero up front application fees and will receive special discounts on rates.

 What will contractors be able to do with RapidAdvance?